 The harrowing history of Poland has not deterred its outgoing and friendly people from taking leaps forward in business, foreign affairs and growing a thriving tourist and entertainment industry as well as maintaining a nearly unspoilt territory in many parts with shimmering lakes and rivers and emerald fields and forests.

-The ETIAS visa for Poland, once granted, will be valid for 3 years or until the current associated passport of the applicant expires.
-With each new passport, travelers will need to apply for an ETIAS renewal from 2021.
+The ETIAS permit for Poland, once granted, will be valid for 3 years or until the current associated passport of the applicant expires.
+With each new passport, travelers will need to apply for an ETIAS renewal from late 2022 onwards.

-What do I need for a Poland ETIAS Visa?
+What do I need for an ETIAS travel Authorization for Poland?